4.6

 Three principles:

 Lead with the highest business risk, not the most technical finding.
-The Domain Admin attack path is your opening, not the account lockout policy finding.
+The Domain Admin attack path is your opening, not the SMB signing issue.
 The client cares about what threatens their business, not what was most interesting to exploit.

 Tell the story of the attack chain.
-Don’t present findings as isolated items.
-Show how they connect: “We started with a low-privilege account, Kerberoasted a service account with a weak password, and used its misconfigured replication rights to DCSync the entire domain — every credential hash, including krbtgt — without ever logging into the domain controller interactively.”
+You may not always need to present findings as isolated items.
+Show how they connect: “We started with a low-privilege account, Kerberoasted a service account, used it to reach the SQL server, and leveraged unconstrained delegation to become Domain Admin.”
 That’s a narrative, and narratives are persuasive.

 End with the ask.
 Your last slide should be your prioritized remediation recommendations.
 End the presentation with what you need the client to do.